mtvanli/Getting_and_Cleaning_Data_Course_Project/README.md

 'test/subject_test.txt': ID's of subjects in the training data

 The original data set can be downloaded from:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## A brief description of the script:

+For script to run R working directory must include the Samsung Data

 The run_analysis.R script merges data from a number of .txt files and produces a tidy data set which may be used for further analysis.

 The script does the followings: